OrShitri/PetShop/README.md

 ### Installing
 * Pull from here
 * Add a migration and update the local database (for the Authentication DB)
-* In the client project in the Program.cs file add the following lines of code under the line of code,
+* In the client project in the Program.cs file add the following lines of code below this line of code
   <br>
-  "var app = builder.Build();" (line 38):
+  "var app = builder.Build();" (Line 38):
   <br>
   using (var scop = app.Services.CreateScope())
   <br>